VHSgunzo/uruntime/README.md

      --appimage-portable-config           Create a portable config folder to use as $XDG_CONFIG_HOME --appimage-portable-cache            Create a portable cache folder to use as $XDG_CACHE_HOME --appimage-help                      Print this help
-     --appimage-version                   Print version of Runtime
+     --appimage-unshare                   Try to use unshare user and mount namespaces --appimage-version                   Print version of Runtime
      --appimage-signature                 Print digital signature embedded in AppImage --appimage-addsign    'SIGN|/file'   Add digital signature to AppImage